 - Identify the existing integration patterns from the production environment.

-- Install the required software in the virtual machines procured for the evaluation purposes.
+- Install the required software in the virtual machines procured for evaluation purposes.
 In the cloud computing era, procuring an AWS EC2 instance or similar would be ideal for the duration of the evaluation.